dewiz-xyz/makerdao-vat-smartcontract-docs/vat_guide.md

 ```

 #### Set collateral debt ceiling `line` (with lower `l`)

+Pay attention that now you define a name for your collateral, in our case: `Denarius-A`.
+The collateral data is stored within a struct called `ilk`.
+There is a
+mapping called `ilks` that allow the `Vat` supports several collaterals with different rate configurations.

 ```solidity
 vat.file('Denarius-A', 'line', 1_000_000 * 10**45); // RAD: 45 decimals